lachinanimilad-oss/GIS-Portfolio/README.md

-# 🌾 Crop History Analysis - Tabriz Region
+# 🌾 Crop History Analysis - Isfahan Region

 ## 📌 Project Overview
 This project analyzes agricultural lands in the Tabriz region using satellite imagery and ArcMap tools.